GerHobbelt/file/README.md

 Simply open up win32\file.sln and build your preferred target(s)!
 Available targets are:

- * Release - file executable, no debugging symbols
+ * Release - file executable, no debugging symbols.
  * Debug - file executable, with debugging symbols
  * Release DLL - libmagic DLL, no debugging symbols
  * Debug DLL - libmagic DLL, with debugging symbols

+Note that `file.exe` (the file tool executable) does NOT require libmagic.
+You do not need to compile and include libmagic (`magic1.dll`) - the library is already embedded inside the tool.

 The resulting binaries (both `file.exe` and `magic1.dll`) require two
 DLLs: `regex2.dll` and `zlib1.dll`.